ABarsen/mywebsite/README.md

-this was a trial website I was working on a while back
+this was a static portfoloio website that utilises the HTML ad CSS and was used as a trial